-Loss aversion is the theory that we fear loss considerably more than we desire gaining something.
+Loss aversion is the theory that we fear loss considerably more than we desire to gain something.
 More specifically, it says the psychological pain of losing something is roughly twice as intense as the pleasure of gaining something of the same value.

 In other words, losing £20 hurts us a lot more than gaining £20 will please us.

-Which means we’re psychologically geared to react in situations where we have something to lose than we are when there’s something to gain.
+This means we’re psychologically geared to react in situations where we have something to lose more than we are when there’s something to gain.
 And this is one of the most powerful logical fallacies marketers use to sell products.